 It’s considered uncool to do aerials on most social dance floors unless you’re in a jam circle or contest, and dancing with a partner who you’ve practiced with.
 Don’t lead aerials unless you’ve practiced them beforehand with your follow (a lot).
 Instead, concentrate on learning the basics.
 I know this sounds boring, but the regular dancers you encounter will notice your efforts.
 Couple other tips: New swing dancers tend to take big steps, especially on the rock-step.
 Take small steps!
 Second, avoid rushing.
 Beginners are usually nervous and rush through moves.
 Take the all of the allocated beats to finish your move (you have more time than you think!).
 If you are a follow, instead of learning a bunch of moves, learn how to follow.
 Then you can do any move the guy leads.
 Also, followers, don’t try to read the leader’s mind and anticipate the move.
 Just follow what the leader physically leads you to do (along with following the music of course).

-- Dance with a variety of people – not just your partner.
+5. Dance with a variety of people – not just your partner

 You need to dance with different people to become a good leader or follower.
 If you dance with the same person all of the time, you won’t be leading or following.
 You’ll know all of each other’s moves and will just be anticipating them.
 Ask other people to dance, and accept when other people ask you.

-- Watch good dancers when you go out, on the Internet, and anywhere else you can.
+6. Watch good dancers when you go out, online, and anywhere else you can

 Try to copy them.
 Look at their styling.
 Try to work out their moves.
 It will rub off on you in time.
 Contest footage is usually available on YouTube mere days after the event (or even the same day).
 I remember when getting good swing dance videos was so difficult – there is no excuse now!

 7. Make a video of yourself dancing… and watch it